Grizedale Arts

-Grizedale Arts is a contemporary arts residency and commissioning agency sited in Grizedale Forest in the central Lake District in rural Northern England.
-It conducts cultural projects locally, nationally and internationally from its bases at Lawson Park farm and the Coniston Institute.
-Its focus is on developing emerging artists and producing experimental yet accessible projects that demonstrate the purpose and function of art as an everyday aspect of a worthwhile and productive life.
+Grizedale Arts is a contemporary arts residency and commissioning agency based in Cumbria, England.
+Its primary artists' residency space is the former hill farm Lawson Park, sited on the edge of Grizedale Forest in the central Lake District.
+It also owns and runs a hybrid pub / arts centre The Farmer's Arms at Lowick, a listed building that was purchased with the support of investors and donors during the Covid19 pandemic.
+Grizedale Arts produces cultural projects locally, nationally and internationally with a particular focus on Japan, where a number of significant long term projects in rural communities have evolved.
+The focus of the organisation is on developing emerging artists and producing experimental projects that demonstrate the function of art as an everyday aspect of a worthwhile and productive life.
 The organisation is financially supported by Arts Council England.
-Adam Sutherland, the director, guest-curated 'The Land We Live In, The Land We Left Behind' for Hauser & Wirth Somerset in 2018, a major historic and contemporary survey of rural cultures that attracted over 40,000 visitors to the galleries in Bruton.
+Adam Sutherland MBE, director since 1999, guest-curated 'The Land We Live In, The Land We Left Behind' for Hauser & Wirth Somerset in 2018, a major historic and contemporary survey of rural cultures that attracted over 40,000 visitors to the galleries in Bruton.

+In 2023 Adam Sutherland received an MBE for services to the arts, and in 2024 the organisation won with Hayatsu Architects the Architects' Journal Small Project Award for a cold store built at The Farmer's Arms.
+The Grizedale Arts Club was launched in 2024, as a membership organisation to help support Lawson Park and the organisation's future programme.

 History

 The predecessor of Grizedale Arts, the Grizedale Society, was founded by Bill Grant OBE in 1968 to further the arts within the Grizedale forest.
-Bill worked as Head Forrester for the Forestry Commission at the time.
+Bill worked as Head Forester for the Forestry Commission at the time.
 It initially concentrated on theatre and the visual arts.
-Bill created the Theatre in the Forest, a unique 230-seater venue, which attracted top entertainers such as Sir Anthony Hopkins, Dame Judi Dench, Julian Lloyd Webber and jazz player Kenny Ball.
+Bill created the Theatre in the Forest, a 230-seater venue, which attracted entertainers such as Sir Anthony Hopkins, Dame Judi Dench, Julian Lloyd Webber and Kenny Ball.